paulipa/sico-wiki/community/partner-corporations.md

 - Null PVE (ratting / explo / etc...)
 - Moon Mining
 - Recruitment Info: [FXIN Wiki](https://wiki.fatalix.com/en/apply)
-## [Serenity Cartel [S...C]](/community/coalition-corporations/s__c)
+## [Iron Solaris[ENVOI]](/community/coalition-corporations/envoi)
-Serenity Cartel is an Australian based PvP corporation, based in Nullsec, with a  higfhsec prescence.
+Iron Solaris is an Australian based PvP corporation, based in Nullsec, with a  higfhsec prescence.
 We have a relaxed, friendly attitude, with no commitments required.
 We're looking for players of all skill levels, from newbies, to long standing vets, looking for some community and content in the AU timezone.
 - Location: Nullsec + Highsec
 - Timezone: AUS
 - Small to Med gang PvP